Bob Gibson: Early life

-Gibson was born in Omaha, Nebraska on November 9 1935, the youngest of Pack and Victoria Gibson's 7 children.
-Gibson's father died of tuberculosis three months prior to Gibson's birth, and Gibson was named Pack Robert Gibson in his father's honor.
-While he revered his father's legacy, Gibson disliked the name Pack, and later changed his first name to Robert.
-Despite a childhood that included health problems like rickets, and a serious case of either asthma or pneumonia when he was three, Gibson was active in sports in both informal and organized settings, particularly baseball and basketball.
-Gibson's brother Josh (no relation to the Negro leagues star player), who was 15 years his senior, had a profound effect on his early life, serving as a mentor to him.
+Gibson was born in Omaha, Nebraska, on November 9, 1935, the youngest of Victoria (née Brown) and Pack Gibson's seven children.
+Gibson's father died of tuberculosis three months prior to Gibson's birth, and he was named "Pack Robert Gibson", in honor of his late father.
+While he revered his father's legacy, Gibson disliked the name "Pack" and later legally dropped it.

+Although afflicted by rickets and respiratory disease as a child, Gibson was active in sports, particularly baseball and basketball, in both informal and organized settings.
+Gibson's brother Josh, 15 years his senior, had a profound effect on his early life, serving as his mentor and a father figure.
 Gibson played on a number of youth basketball and baseball teams his brother coached, many of which were organized through the local YMCA.

 Gibson attended Omaha Technical High School, where he participated on the track, basketball, and baseball teams.
-Health issues resurfaced for Gibson, though, and he needed a doctor's permission to compete in high school sports because of a heart murmur that occurred in tandem with a rapid growth spurt.
 Gibson was named to the All-State basketball team during his senior year of high school by a newspaper in Lincoln, Nebraska, and soon after won a full athletic scholarship for basketball from Creighton University.
-Indiana University had rejected him after stating their Negro athlete quota had already been filled.
+Indiana University had rejected him after stating their "Negro athlete quota" had already been filled.